Zemzemfiras1/Mastering_Linux_Tutorials/Tutorials/Tuto3: File Manipulation_Sed_command.md

 * Please download the required file into Dir2 whether using wget command or manually from github.
 ---------------------------------------------------------------------------------------------------------------------------------

-1. First let check what our file looks and how many lines there in?
+1. First let check what our file looks like and how many lines there in?
 <details>
 <summary>Answers</summary>